rathod-tirth/Python/README.md

 ### Read :

-   - Opens a file in readonly mode.
+   - While opening the file you can pass 'r' in the second argument, this will open the file in read mode.

+   - Read mode only allows to read the file and no other operations.

    - If the file doesn't exist it will throw an error.